qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 One weeks before your team is scheduled to lead, you should have an idea what you want to do, tentative list of readings or other materials, and send this to instructor by 5:29pm on the Monday.
 We will give you some quick feedback on this, and we will meet on the Monday or Wedesday office hours to discuss.

-The day before your team is scheduled to lead, you should post the materials for the class, including slide deck,  activities, on the course discussion site.
+The day before your team is scheduled to lead, you should post the materials for the class to instructors, including slide deck,  activities, on the course discussion site.
 So, the team leading on 02/12 September should do this by 0211 at 5:29pm.

 After you’ve completed the class meeting, you should help the Blogging team by providing them with your materials, answering their questions, and reviewing their write-up.